chongwenguo/spring-sample/README.md

-# springSample
+# spring sample
-for learning spring
+for learning spring and hibernate